 Enterprises, such as small and medium businesses, are increasingly dependent on Wi-Fi (802.11 based) technology as their main access networking infrastructure.
 Network Barometer 2013 report predicts that in the next few years an Enterprise network will be composed of 80% wireless ports and 20% wired ports reversing the current ratio.
 Improved system performance is critical for enterprises to migrate to Wi-Fi technology and to achieve the expected cost savings.

-As the need for wireless data grows, small-cells will provide a means to increase capacity in dense environments, both indoors and outdoors.
+As the need for wireless data grows, small cells will provide a means to increase capacity in dense environments, both indoors and outdoors.
 The backhaul for these small cells is seen as the biggest challenge for small cell deployments.
 As the number of cell sites multiply to keep with capacity demand, so can the cost of the operator’s backhaul network.
 While fiber is widely used for macro-cell backhaul, the high cost of fiber installation and leasing fees will severely limit the growth of small cell business case.
 Instead, operators are estimating that 80% of the small cells will be connected with wireless backhaul [2].
 Hence, there is a need for cost-effective, high-performance, wireless backhaul.

 Such usage models are described in: